ArshaFazlollahi/Snake-Multiplayer/README.md

 🐍Be careful, if you hit your head on the walls or your own tail the other player wins.

 🐍Have fun!

+ℹ️ To play the game, simply open the .jar file.